thewca/wca-documents/documents/policies/external/Travel Reimbursement.md

 3. Out of pocket expenses
    1. All out of pocket expense reimbursement requests must be filed with the WFC within 30 days of the transaction, with supporting receipts.
 4. Delegated reimbursement
-   1. The WFC, Committee/Team Leaders, and Senior Delegates may assist the WCA Treasurer with reimbursements by aggregating expense requests from multiple WCA Staff.
+   1. The WFC, Committee/Team Leaders, and Senior Delegates may assist the WCA Treasurer (or WFC Senior Member) with reimbursements by aggregating expense requests from multiple WCA Staff.
       1. The applicant must present all relevant receipts to the WFC, with the names of the people who incurred each expense.
       2. The applicant would then be responsible for properly distributing reimbursements they receive from the Treasurer, on behalf of the WCA.
 5. Advance payment
-   1. The WCA Treasurer may provide an advance from the WCA to help pay for expenses that cannot be directly paid by the WCA for some reason.
+   1. The WCA Treasurer (or WFC Senior Member) may provide an advance from the WCA to help pay for expenses that cannot be directly paid by the WCA for some reason.
       1. Receipts should be submitted for all usage of advance funds within 30 days* of the transaction(s).
       2. All excess funds not documented by receipts must be returned to the WCA within 60 days* of receiving the advance.